linuxserver/docker-webtop/README.md

               capabilities: [compute,video,graphics,utility]
 ```

-### Application management
+### Application Management

+There are two methods for installing applications inside the container: PRoot Apps (recommended for persistence) and Native Apps.

-#### PRoot Apps
+#### PRoot Apps (Persistent)

-If you run system native installations of software IE `sudo apt-get install filezilla` and then upgrade or destroy/re-create the container that software will be removed and the container will be at a clean state.
-For some users that will be acceptable and they can update their system packages as well using system native commands like `apt-get upgrade`.
-If you want Docker to handle upgrading the container and retain your applications and settings we have created [proot-apps](https://github.com/linuxserver/proot-apps) which allow portable applications to be installed to persistent storage in the user's `$HOME` directory and they will work in a confined Docker environment out of the box.
-These applications and their settings will persist upgrades of the base container and can be mounted into different flavors ofSelkiess based containers on the fly.
-This can be achieved from the command line with:
+Natively installed packages (e.g., via `apt-get install`) will not persist if the container is recreated.
+To retain applications and their settings across container updates, we recommend using [proot-apps](https://github.com/linuxserver/proot-apps).
+These are portable applications installed to the user's persistent `$HOME` directory.

+To install an application, use the command line inside the container:

 ```
 proot-apps install filezilla
 ```

-PRoot Apps is included in all Selkies based containers, a list of linuxserver.io supported applications is located [HERE](https://github.com/linuxserver/proot-apps?tab=readme-ov-file#supported-apps).
+A list of supported applications is available [here](https://github.com/linuxserver/proot-apps?tab=readme-ov-file#supported-apps).

-#### Native Apps
+#### Native Apps (Non-Persistent)

-It is possible to install extra packages during container start using [universal-package-install](https://github.com/linuxserver/docker-mods/tree/universal-package-install).
-It might increase starting time significantly.
-PRoot is preferred.
+You can install packages from the system's native repository using the [universal-package-install](https://github.com/linuxserver/docker-mods/tree/universal-package-install) mod.
+This method will increase the container's start time and is not persistent.
+Add the following to your `compose.yaml`:

 ```yaml
   environment:
     - DOCKER_MODS=linuxserver/mods:universal-package-install
     - INSTALL_PACKAGES=libfuse2|git|gdb
 ```

-### Strict reverse proxies

-This image uses a self-signed certificate by default.
-This naturally means the scheme is `https`.
-If you are using a reverse proxy which validates certificates, you need to [disable this check for the container](https://docs.linuxserver.io/faq#strict-proxy).

 ## Usage